Parallel Bus Interface

-The Parallel Bus Interface, or PBI, is a 50-pin port found on some Atari 8-bit XL computers.
+The Parallel Bus Interface, or PBI, is a 50-pin port found on some XL models of the Atari 8-bit computers.
 It provides unbuffered, direct connection to the system bus lines (address, data, control), running at the same speed as the 6502 CPU.
-The 600XL and 800XL computers, along with the unreleased 1400XL and 1450XLD had a PBI interface.
+The 600XL and 800XL, along with the unreleased 1400XL and 1450XLD have a PBI interface.

-The Enhanced Cartridge Interface, or ECI, was a modified version of the PBI designed to be smaller and less expensive to implement.
-Many of the pins in the PBI were duplicated in the 30-pin cartridge slot, so ECI was limited to only those 14 pins in the PBI that were not in the cartridge slot.
+The Enhanced Cartridge Interface, or ECI, is a modified version of the PBI designed to be smaller and less expensive to implement.
+Many of the pins in the PBI are duplicated in the 30-pin cartridge slot, so ECI was limited to only those 14 pins in the PBI that were not in the cartridge slot.
 Placed side-by-side on the back of the computer, devices plugged into both at the same time to provide the same electrical interface as the PBI.
-The ECI was found on the 65XE (late production units only), the 130XE and the 800XE.
+The ECI is found on late production units of the 65XE, the 130XE, and the 800XE.